Last Updated on January 7, 2023 by Kayla

-Show up, own it, reap rewards, and repeat.
+Show up, own it, reap the rewards, and repeat.

 Words from the Wise

-“When you try to control everything, you enjoy nothing.”
+“When you try to control everything, you enjoy nothing.”-Unknown

-When I first start working with women, a phrase I often hear is, “I just need to get control of my eating.”
+When I start working with 1:1 clients and LIFe members, a phrase I often hear is, “I just need to get control of my eating.”
 Red flag! 🚩

 If this sounds like you, then what you really need to work on is balance and learning to trust yourself again.
 I’ve come to realize that the opposite of all-or-nothing thinking is self-trust.